Parent Guide to Counseling Services: Supporting Your College Student

 - Visits will be kept confidential.

-- Groups are offered free of charge if they’d prefer to attend with others.
+- Groups are offered if they’d prefer to attend with others.

 - Staff at Student Counseling Services can help with a variety of presenting concerns.